AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `||example.org^$empty` — returns an empty response to all requests to `example.org` and all subdomains.

-> **Compatibility with different versions of AdGuard.** Rules with this modifier are not supported by AdGuard for Safari and iOS.
+> **Compatibility with different versions of AdGuard.** Rules with `empty` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.

 <a id="mp4-modifier"></a>
 #### **`mp4`**